wtlow003/ngram-decoding/README.md

 1. Match the n-grams in the prompt with the tokens in the input sequence, and obtain `K` candidate tokens.
 2. If multiple candidates are found, select the set with the most candidate tokens.
 In case of a tie, a random selection is made.
 3. If no candidate tokens are identified, default to single-step greedy decoding.
-3. If the full `K` number of candidate tokens is selected, generate one additional token based on the logits produced in the forward pass.

 > [!NOTE]
-As a result, the number of tokens generated per step in n-gram decoding ranges from `1` to `K+1`.
+The number of tokens generated per step in n-gram decoding ranges from `1` to `K+1`.

 4. Repeat the above steps until either the maximum `n` number of tokens is reached or the `EOS` (e.g., `<|eot_id|>`) token is generated.